Sgarza7812/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+To perform an analysis on Kickstarter data to discover trends on what makes a Theater Play successful on reaching its goal